JonasComlita/blockchain/crypto_v2/readme.txt

 This paper presents the complete architectural and economic design of a custom Layer 1 blockchain optimized for high-throughput, low-latency gaming applications.
 The system integrates Proof of History (PoH) for transaction ordering, Verifiable Random Function (VRF)-based leader election, a constant-product AMM with walled-garden restrictions, a bonding curve for token launch, and a novel decentralized oracle system with bonded staking and slashing.
 Unlike traditional single-oracle designs, the new oracle layer uses multi-node submission, median aggregation, and economic penalties to eliminate centralization risks while maintaining sub-second finality.
 We detail the state transition model, consensus mechanism, tokenomics, security guarantees, and performance benchmarks.
+The system achieves >10,000 TPS in simulation, <500ms block times, and <0.1% oracle deviation under adversarial conditions.

+1. Introduction
-The system achieves >10,000 TPS in simulation, <500ms block times, and <0.1% oracle deviation under adversarial conditions.1.
-IntroductionThe convergence of blockchain and gaming has produced GameFi—a paradigm where in-game actions generate real economic value.
-However, existing solutions suffer from:High latency (Ethereum: ~12s, Solana: ~400ms)
+The convergence of blockchain and gaming has produced GameFi—a paradigm where in-game actions generate real economic value.
+However, existing solutions suffer from:
+High latency (Ethereum: ~12s, Solana: ~400ms)
 Oracle centralization (single point of failure) Liquidity manipulation (flash loans, sandwich attacks) Unsustainable tokenomics (hyperinflation, rug pulls)